These people volunteer their time to help guide our work.

 Bio coming soon!

-Director: Kendra Milne
+Vice Chair: Kendra Milne

 Kendra Milne is a lawyer who works to use the law to create positive social change, particularly to support people who have traditionally been marginalized or disempowered in their communities.
 She currently leads the mental health and substance use-related policy work at a large provincial non-profit organization, and has previously worked to reform law and policy to better support intersectional gender equality, economic security and housing security in BC.